khushi-kalankar/khushi-kalankar/README.md

 # 💫 About Me:
 🔭 I'm currently pursuing Electronics and Telecommunication Engineering from Savitri Phule Pune University (SPPU)<br>
-🌱 I’m an aspiring software engineer with experience in MERN stack<br>
+🌱 I’m an aspiring software engineer with experience in MERN stack and currently learning AWS<br>
 📫 How to reach me: https://www.linkedin.com/in/khushi-kalankar/ || khushikalankar827@gmail.com